NARA and Declassification

 The PIDB consists of nine members, five appointed by the President, and one each by the Speaker and Minority Leader of the House, and the Majority and Minority Leaders of the Senate.
 The PIDB’s founding statute requires the appointment of U.S. citizens who are preeminent in the fields of history, national security, foreign policy, intelligence policy, social science, law, or archives.

-Alissa M. Starzak, elected by the PIDB members as Vice Chair in 2018, served as Acting Chair from January 11-December 5, 2023.
+Alissa M. Starzak, elected by the PIDB members as Vice Chair in 2018, currently serves as Acting Chair.
 First appointed on February 27, 2018, to serve a three-year term on the PIDB by Senate Minority Leader Charles E. Schumer.
 In 2022, Senate Majority Leader Charles E. Schumer appointed Ms. Starzak for a second three-year term that will end on February 14, 2025.

 Senate Minority Leader Mitch McConnell appointed Carter Burwell to serve on the PIDB for a three-year term beginning on February 15, 2022.